 It’s going to be impossible to find sleep if your brain is still on overload from the day, so you need to calm it down before trying to climb into bed.
 I like to do night time yoga to help center myself and to settle my body.
 For nights when I don’t have time to commit to a full-flow (or would rather sit around and do nothing) I like to read a book.
 For me it has to be an actual book in bed, and not a tablet, because of the LED light.

 For some of you these might seem like boring ideas or something you definitely don’t want to do.
 That’s ok!
 These are just my favorite ways and not the only ways to wind down.
 The goal is to limit bright screens, like watching TV in bed.
-Instead you could watch TV on the couch, preferably something that won’t wind you up like a mystery or drama, rather watch a comedy like Parks & Rec or Grace & Frankie.
 You should also try limiting your phone usage.
 Reading emails for things you need to do tomorrow at work or seeing drama on social media will only get your brain ticking.
-If you want to be on your phone, try to find things that won’t increase brain waves.
-My boyfriend likes to peruse Reddit.
+And for those nights when your brain won’t shut off, I recommend trying these meditation tips to quiet your mind.

-That means I'll take a melatonin gummy (I know that gummies aren't the best for you buuuut I'm still a child at heart and they taste delicious).
+When all else fails, try a melatonin gummy.
+I know that gummies aren't the best for you buuuut I'm still a child at heart and they taste delicious!
 I also really like sleepy-time tea, which is even better when you have a good book to read while you sip on it.
-For those of you with the medical legality, like my friend, there's always the option for a little green to relax you.

 *Note: If you read my disclaimer, I am not an expert.
 Please do your research and talk to a health adviser before making any life changes.